Transferable Graphical MARL for Real-Time Estimation in Dynamic Wireless Networks: System Model

-Definition~\ref{def: policy}~(ii) implies {\it when to sample}.
-In Definition~\ref{def: policy}~(i), $\mu_{i, k}$ represents the decision {\it who to communicate with}, and $\nu_{i, k}$ specifies the decision {\it what to transmit}.
-It is worth noting that policies defined in \eqref{def: policy} are different from routing policies.
-In the former, every agent is able to transmit and cache packets, whereas the latter dictates how routers should make decisions about forwarding data packets.
+Let us refine the notion of policy in \eqref{eq: E-allnodeneighbor} and \eqref{eq: optimization}. \begin{definition} A sampling and transmission policy is a sequence of actions $\set{\mu_{k}^{(i)}, \nu_{k}^{(i)}}_{i\in\cV, k\ge0}$, where at each slot $k$: \begin{compactenum}[(i)] \item If $\mu_{k}^{(i)}\in\partial_i$, then node~$i$ transmits a cached packet originating from node~$\mu_{k}^{(i)}$ to neighbor $\nu_{k}^{(i)}\in\partial_i$.
+Here, $\mu_k^{(i)}$ specifies who to communicate with, and $\nu_k^{(i)}$ specifies what to transmit. \item If $\mu_{k}^{(i)} = i$, then node~$i$ remains silent in slot $k$; conventionally we set $\nu_{k}^{(i)}=i$.
+This choice implicitly specifies when to sample. \end{compactenum} \end{definition} Compared with classical routing policies, which only determine forwarding paths between sources and destinations, the policies in Definition~\ref{def: policy} are broader: they joint govern sampling, receiver choice, and content selection, allowing each node not only to forward but also to generate and store packets.

-Our objective is to design \emph{decentralized} sampling and transmission mechanisms to achieve the minimum attainable ASEE $L(M)$ in~\eqref{eq: optimization}.
-In time $k$, every agent chooses its action in a decentralized manner based on its current and past local observations, as well as its past actions.
-We consider two general classes of policies: oblivious policies and non-oblivious policies.
-In the former class, decision-making is independent of the processes being monitored, and we will see that the AoI is key in decision-making in this class.
-In the latter class, decision-making depends on the processes, and AoI is no longer sufficient for decision-making.
+Our objective is to design \textit{decentralized} sampling and transmission mechanisms that minimize \eqref{eq: optimization}.
+At each slot $k$, every node selects its action based only on its local observations and past actions.
+We distinguish between two classes of policies: \textit{oblivious} and \textit{non-oblivious}.
+Under oblivious policies, decisions are independent of the underlying processes, and AoI serves as the key decision metric.
+Under non-oblivious policies, decisions depend on the observed processes themselves, and AoI alone is no longer sufficient.